mackbaird/odin-recipes/README.md

 Within each recipe page there is an image, a brief description, an unordered list of ingredients, and an ordered list of recipe steps.

 While a simple exercise, it was a great way to review lists, linking between web pages, and general HTML content/elements.
 The specific elements in question being images, lists, and text (headings and paragraphs).

+I look forward to adding more in the future.
+All recipes are thanks to https://www.allrecipes.com/.